algorithmica-org/algorithmica/content/english/hpc/simd/auto-vectorization.md

     // ...
 ```

+**Alignment.** The compiler also doesn't know anything about the alignment of these arrays and has to either process some elements at the beginning of these arrays before starting the vectorized section or potentially lose some performance by using [unaligned memory accesses](../moving).

+To help the compiler eliminate this corner case, we can use the `alignas` specifier on static arrays and the `std::assume_aligned` function to mark pointers aligned.

+**Checking if vectorization happened.**  In either case, it is useful to check if the compiler vectorized the loop the way you intended.
+You can either [compiling it to assembly](/hpc/compilation/stages) and look for blocks for instructions that start with a "v" or add the `-fopt-info-vec-optimized` compiler flag so that the compiler indicates where auto-vectorization is happening and what SIMD width is being used.
+If you swap `optimized` for `missed` or `all`, you may also get some reasoning behind why it is not happening in other places.

+---

 There are [many other ways](https://software.intel.com/sites/default/files/m/4/8/8/2/a/31848-CompilerAutovectorizationGuide.pdf) of hinting compiler what we meant exactly, but in especially complex cases — when inside the loop there are a lot of branches or some functions are called — it is easier to go down to the intrinsics level and write it yourself.

-`std::assume_aligned`, specifiers.
-This is useful for SIMD instructions that need memory alignment guarantees

-First of all, it is very useful to check if vectorization happened the way you intended by [compiling it to assembly](/hpc/compilation/stages) and taking a close look at the emitted instructions that start with "v".

-Also, if you specify the `-fopt-info-vec-optimized` flag, then the compiler will directly indicate where auto-vectorization is happening and what SIMD width is being used.
-If you swap `optimized` for `missed` or `all`, you may also get reasons why it is not happening in other places.